This is what happens when a police officer fails to read your rights

 Miranda rights are a collection of individual rights that the United States Supreme Court ruled must be read to every person who has been arrested prior to interrogation.
 The rights apply when two things are happening simultaneously: first, you are in custody and not free to leave; second, you are being interrogated.
 Both of these circumstances must exist for your Miranda rights to apply.

 If you are in a locked interrogation room at the police department and the police are asking you questions about a possible crime, you must be read your Miranda rights.
-However, there are times when Miranda does not apply.
-For example, if you are at your home, at your front door, and an officer is asking you questions, Miranda may not apply, because you are not in custody.
-Conversely, if you are in handcuffs in the back of a squad car, but the police are not asking you questions, then Miranda may not apply because, although you are in custody, you are not being interrogated.
+However, there are times when this does not apply.
+For example, if you are at your home, at your front door, and an officer is asking you questions, Miranda may not apply because you are not in custody.
+Conversely, if you are in handcuffs in the back of a squad car, but the police are not asking you questions, then Miranda may not apply because even though you are in custody, you are not being interrogated.
 While tv shows and movies often show the police reading Miranda rights at the time of arrest, it is not legally necessary for them to do so in most situations.

 If the police should have read you your Miranda rights and they failed to do so, this could lead to any statements you made being ruled inadmissible against you in your case.
 This is significant because it could lead to getting a confession you made thrown out.
 While a violation of your Miranda rights will not result in an outright dismissal of your case, the exclusion of your statement could make it impossible for the State to prove their case against you.